 As with any performance metric, you’ll need to identify trends in your NPS score to see whether customers are becoming more or less loyal.
 This means that NPS scores should be sent regularly—roughly every quarter to get enough useful, actionable information.
 If your NPS score has been dropping over the last three quarters, this should motivate you to analyse and fix the issues before they get out of hand.
 On the flip side, if your NPS score has been steadily increasing, you should try to identify what you’ve been doing right so that you can repeat and improve on it further.
 You may also want to treat your staff to a night out or weekend away!

-When you have enough raw NPS data, you can start to organise and analyse the feedback that has been provided.
+When you have enough raw NPS data, you can start to organise and analyse the customer feedback that has been provided.
 A good method is adding tags to feedback, which helps you to categorise them and identify patterns.
 For example, if a customer tells you that your products are high quality but slow to arrive after being purchased, you can tag this comment with “product feedback” and “slow shipping,” and then re-use these tags for similar comments.
 When tallied up, these tags can be turned into a bar chart as a visual demonstration of what your customers think of the business, and what they would like to be improved.

 How to create a Net Promoter Score

 The easiest way to create a Net Promoter Score for your business is with software.
 There’s plenty of tools that automatically send surveys to customers, allow you to add follow-up questions, and calculate the NPS scores for you.
 HubSpot, AskNicely, Qualtrics, SurveyMonkey, and HotJar are a handful of popular tools, but there’s plenty more out there.